prismatic-io/embedded-workflow-builder-docs/docs/connectors/notion.md

 ### OAuth 2.0

 Connect to Notion via OAuth 2.0

+To create an OAuth 2.0 integration for Notion, you'll set up a public integration that allows users to authenticate with their Notion workspaces.

+1. Visit [notion.so/my-integrations](https://notion.so/my-integrations) and log into Notion
+2. Click **Create new integration**
+3. Fill in the integration details:
+4. Under **Capabilities**, select the permissions needed:
+   - **Read content**: To read pages, databases, and other content
+   - **Update content**: To modify existing content
+   - **Insert content**: To create new content
+5. Under **Content Capabilities**, choose specific content types if needed
+6. Save the integration settings

+#### Configure OAuth Settings:

+1. Navigate to the **Distribution** page in the integration settings
+2. Select **Public integration** to enable OAuth
+3. Add the callback URL: `https://oauth2.%WHITE_LABEL_BASE_URL%/callback`
+4. Configure additional OAuth settings as needed

+#### Get OAuth Credentials:

+1. In the **Secrets** tab, find the OAuth credentials:
+   - **OAuth client ID**: Copy this value
+   - **OAuth client secret**: Copy this value
+2. Enter these values when you add a Notion connection to the flow

+#### User Authorization Flow:

+When users connect their Notion workspace:

+1. They'll be redirected to Notion's OAuth authorization page
+2. Users select which pages/databases to share with the integration
+3. After authorization, the integration will have access to the selected content based on the capabilities you configured

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.
 Read about how OAuth 2.0 works [here](../oauth2.md).